linustux/BuildingMonoGameForLinux/README.md

 ## 1 Build your game
 As described in [the monogame documentation](https://docs.monogame.net/articles/packaging_games.html#building-and-packaging-for-linux), the command for building a Linux standalone is this:

-`$ dotnet publish -c Release -r linux-x64 /p:PublishReadyToRun=false /p:TieredCompilation=false --self-contained`
+`dotnet publish -c Release -r linux-x64 /p:PublishReadyToRun=false /p:TieredCompilation=false --self-contained`

-Note that I use the dollar-sign to indicate that the command does not need (and thus should not be executed with) administrator or superuser privileges.
-You should _not_ include the '$' when copying the commands.
+Note that _no_ command in this guide needs administrator or superuser privileges, so you should not execute them as root or administrator.

 The command is the same on any operating system.
 It does of course require you to have the .NET SDK installed, which you already have if you are able to build a release for Windows.
 If not, [the MonoGame documentation](https://docs.monogame.net/articles/getting_started/0_getting_started.html) has the details.